General Registration & Season Information

 It is expected that ALL players make the commitment of two practices a week and attend all of the 10-14 games a season.
 We ask that the players show up early before games and practices so that they are ready to go at the official start time.
 Coaches will advise exactly how early they expect players.

 We often have to turn away players due to team size limits and the Riptide wants to accept those players that are willing to make the commitment to develop their skills and help their teams.
 We ask that the boys and girls make lacrosse their #1 sports priority during the Spring.

 What is the SF Riptide Policy on Playing Time?

 We strive to give players at all of levels plenty of game experience.
 On B teams our goal is to provide roughly equal playing time for all players though there will be some variance by position.
-For our A teams, where games are more competitive and we are working to qualify for play offs, stronger players may get more playing time than others, but our goal is to have kids playing at least half of every game.
+For our A teams, where games are more competitive and we are working to qualify for playoffs, stronger players may get more playing time than others, but our goal is to have kids playing at least half of every game.
 Please note game time is also impacted by player attitude and attendance at the coaches’ discretion.
-If a player misses one or more practices per week or a player regullarly misses practice, playing time may be reduced.
+If a player misses one or more practices per week or a player regularly misses practice, playing time may be reduced.

 Are there Scholarships Available?